 The PHA will provide a format for any person who is unable to provide such a statement to record income and expenses for the coming year.
 The business owner/self-employed person will be required to submit the information requested and to certify to its accuracy at all future reexaminations.
 At any reexamination the PHA may request documents that support submitted financial statements such as manifests, appointment books, cash books, or bank statements.

-If a family member has been self-employed less than three months, the PHA will accept the family member's certified estimate of income and schedule an interim reexamination in three months.
-If the family member has been self-employed for three to 12 months, the 77PHA will require the family to provide documentation of income and expenses for this period and use that information to project income.
-The self-certification must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of a notary public.
+If a family member has been self-employed less than three (3) months, the PHA will accept the family member's certified estimate of income and schedule an interim reexamination in three (3) months.
+If the family member has been self-employed for three (3) to twelve (12) months, the PHA will require the family to provide documentation of income and expenses for this period and use that information to project income.